ecmwf/earthkit-geo/docs/explanations/caching.rst

   >>> cache.directory()
   '/var/folders/ng/g0zkhc2s42xbslpsywwp_26m0000gn/T/tmp_5bf5kq8'

 We can specify the parent directory for the the temporary cache by using the ``temporary-cache-directory-root`` config option.
-By default it is set to None (no parent directory specified).
+By default it is set to Non  e (no parent directory specified).

 .. code-block:: python